 Remove any loose dirt, dust and debris by vacuuming or light brushing.
 Make sure you use a soft brush or specialised vacuum upholstery attachment to prevent damage and get the best results.
 Frequent vacuuming and brushing means you won’t have to do a deep clean all that often.

-If there are still soiled areas after the wet clean, or you are dealing with oil and grease stains, it is time to apply a mild dry cleaning solvent.
+If there are still soiled areas after the wet clean, or you are dealing with more problematic stains (e.g. oil and grease, or pen and highlighter), it is time to apply a mild dry cleaning solvent.
 Dry clean solvents suitable for upholstered furniture can be found in most cleaning stores and often have specific manufacturers instructions on how to use them properly.
 Again, spot cleaning when using a mild solvent is highly recommended and only use them in a well-ventilated room.
 Make sure you don’t buy any products that contain toxic chemicals such as Carbon Tetrachloride.

 Here at Soffa Mag, we always say prevention is better than cure!
 Once you’re happy with your clean, your final ambition should be to clean less often.
 Either through using a conditioning and protecting agent, or finding yourself a classy cover – you will significantly reduce the frequency of your overall cleaning routine.

-The WS code is a particular fabric that allows you to use both a water-based cleaning agent and a dry cleaning product – giving you many different ways to attack it and making it one of the easiest fabrics to clean.
+Cleaning Code WS allows you to use both a water-based cleaning agent and a dry cleaning product – giving you many different ways to attack it and making it one of the easiest fabrics to clean.

 Remember – always spot clean, start with water and then move to solvent-based cleaning products if your furniture is still in a soiled condition.
 If you’re ever in doubt there are countless professional cleaning services available that will happily get it back to mint condition – but the WS is probably the most user-friendly clean you’ll find.